dougmolineux/ruby-pl/README.md

 Premier League Standings in Ruby

 # Goals
-The goal of this project is to testing capabilities and syntax of Ruby.
+The goal of this project is to test the capabilities and syntax of Ruby.

 # How to Run
 Run this in a terminal: